|Best Overall||Badlands Superday||Check Price||

 A do-all pack that works as well in the stand as it does on a spot-and-stalk muley hunt.
 Sitka’s Apex spots a low-profile frameless design that reduces noise and abrasion while providing a full 1,800 cubic inches of space.

-Hunters need the best hunting backpacks—whether it’s a Midwest hunt for whitetails or a walk through the Rockies searching for elk.
+Hunters need reliable hunting backpacks—whether it’s a Midwest hunt for whitetails or a walk through the Rockies searching for elk.
 Like most outdoor gear, modern-day packs are comfortable, purposeful, and designed explicitly for various big-game pursuits.

 I’ve tested and toted hundreds of different packs during my outdoor tenure.
 Some are still in my hunting arsenal, and others, usually due to a significant flaw in comfort or durability, have been given away at family yard sales.
 The best hunting backpacks, regardless of the pursuit, have several features in common.
 Those include comfort, durability, functionality, and technologies that serve a purpose.
-Once you find the best hunting backpack that hugs your shoulders, back, and waist, and travels like a dream—never let it go.
+Once you find the best hunting backpacks that hug your shoulders, back, and waist, and travel like a dream—never let them go.

 - Best Multi-Day Pack: ALPS Elite Frame + 3800 Pack

-- Best Budget Pack: Cabela’s Bow and Rifle Pack
+- Best Budget: Cabela’s Bow and Rifle Pack

-- Best Whitetail Hunting Backpack: Mystery Ranch Treehouse
+- Best for Whitetail Hunting: Mystery Ranch Treehouse Pack

 - Most Versatile: Sitka Apex Pack